 Limited reporting of public securities holdings is required (see Question 23).
-In addition, the SEC can require additional reporting, including by prescribing disclosure rules for use in the assessment of systemic risk (Dodd-Frank) (see below, Short selling).
+The SEC can also require additional reporting, including by prescribing disclosure rules for use in the assessment of systemic risk (Dodd-Frank) (see below, Short selling).
+In addition, the SEC has the authority to conduct routine, cause and sweep examinations of registered advisers (see Question 28).